Poudingue/Fbx2Mitsuba/README.md

 ## How it works

-- FBX file is parsed (and written to xml file if debug is active)
+- FBX file is parsed as a tree (and written to xml file if debug is active)
 - lights and cameras are added to the scene
 - every texture is referenced with a unique id
 - every material is referenced with a unique id, and can use textures id